MoritzLue24/sprache/docs/style.md

 - One blank line after every `struct` definition.
 - One blank line after every function definition (not declaration).
 - No blank line between consecutive function declarations — but only when theres no comment between them.
+If theres a comment, its optional.
-Is not necessary when grouping.
+    Is not necessary when grouping multiple declarations.

 ```c
 #ifndef TOKENS_H